tomasharkema/nixos-nvidia-vgpu/README.md

 You can also check if the services `nvidia-vgpu-mgr` and `nvidia-vgpud` executed without errors with `systemctl status nvidia-vgpud` and `systemctl status nvidia-vgpu-mgr`. (or something like `journalctl -fu nvidia-vgpud` to see the logs in real time)

+If you set up fastapi-dls correctly, you should get a notification when your windows VM starts saying "nvidia license aquiered"

 I've tested creating an mdev on my own `NVIDIA GeForce RTX 2060 Mobile` by running:
 ```bash
 > sudo su